Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     4,
     none,
     "Persuasion",
-    "Roll Persuasion vs each Allies' Will.
-On success, all allies gain +1 advantage on all rolls until your next turn.", ), talent(
+    [Roll Persuasion vs each ally's Will.
+Each ally you succeed against gains #advantage(1) on all rolls until your next turn.], ), talent(
-    "Fortify",
+    "Entrench",
     2,
     ranged,
     none,
-    "While at Ranged distance, gain +1 Evasion and +1 advantage on all Ranged attacks for 2 turns.", ), talent(
+    [While at Ranged distance, gain +1 Evasion and #advantage(1) on all Ranged attacks for 2 turns.], ), talent(
     "Smoke Screen",
     3,
     none,
     none,
-    "Until end of your next turn, all attacks against you and allies at the same distance suffer 1 level of disadvantage.", ),
+    [Until end of your next turn, all attacks against you and allies at the same distance suffer #advantage(-1).], ),

   talent(